-In respect of FY2022, the amount of directors' fees of S\$119,000 proposed to be payable to the Independent Non-Executive Directors, subject to approval of shareholders at the forthcoming annual general meeting.
+In respect of FY2023, the amount of directors' fees of S\$119,000 proposed to be payable to the Independent Non-Executive Directors, subject to approval of shareholders at the forthcoming annual general meeting.

-Pursuant to Provision 8.2 of the Code, the details of the remuneration (which comprises salaries, bonuses and benefits-in-kind only) of employee who are immediate family members of a director or the CEO or Substantial Shareholder, and whose remuneration exceeded \$\$100,000 during the year is disclosed below.
+Pursuant to Provision 8.2 of the Code, the details of the remuneration (which comprises salaries, bonuses and benefitsin-kind only) of employee who are immediate family members of a director or the CEO or Substantial Shareholder, and whose remuneration exceeded S\$100,000 during the year is required to be disclosed.